uvezio/pf_project/README.md

 ## Results

-The `main_recall.cpp` executable corrupts the `ae.txt` pattern by adding random noise.
+The `recall` executable corrupts the `ae.txt` pattern by adding random noise.
 Other input images, as well as occluded versions of the same image, can also be tested by modifying the source file.

 <div style="text-align: center;"> <img src="README_assets/image/ae.noise.png" alt="noisy image" width="20%"> <img src="README_assets/image/ae.cut.png" alt="occluded image" width="20%"> </div>